10 Best High Quality Basic Materials Stocks for November 2025

 Key Catalysts

-• Expansion of mining capacity
+• Expansion of mining operations in North America

 Risk Factors

-• Geopolitical risks in operating regions
+• Operational risks in mining activities

 MetricValue